A Celebration of Historic 89A - 11:00am - 5:00pm Learn More...

 Enjoy outdoor wine tasting of premium regional wines representing the Verde Valley Wine Consortium, complimentary glasses provided by Cottonwood Edward Jones offices.
 Find out why Cottonwood is The Heart of Arizona Wine Country.
 Sample some of Arizona's finest wines and select your favorites to take home.

-The WOM Car Show will be hosted from 11 am to 3 pm and provides participants and event attendees great photo opportunities and a chance for good ol’ fashion car talk.
+The WOM Car Show will be hosted and provides participants and event attendees great photo opportunities and a chance for good ol’ fashion car talk.
 See some of the state’s most unique cars, trucks, and collectible models which compliment the main event attraction.
 Pre-registration is required.

 Walkin' On Main has always been known for its entertainment.
 This year is no different!
 Prepare for an excellent day to share great live music from 11 am to 5 pm This year's line up includes Keith Okie and Rebel Sol, The VanReed Brothers, & Big Nick and the Gila Monsters.